What is the Madeira International Business Center?

 - General Partnership Company.

-Nevertheless, the most common types of companies incorporated in Portugal are either a (Single Partner) Private Limited Company or a Private Limited Company.
-This is due to the fact that no minimum share capital is required for these types of companies.
+Nevertheless, the most common types of companies incorporated in Portugal are either a (Single Partner) Private Limited Company or a Private Limited Company; no minimum share capital is required for these types of companies.

-Apart from the above, the MIBC is the only jurisdiction in Portugal that allows the incorporation of trusts.
+Apart from the above, the MIBC is the only jurisdiction in Portugal allowing trusts to incorporate.

-In accordance with the law, in a Madeiran Trusts, the Settlor shall expressly designate the law that will regulate the Trust.
-Furthermore, and if desired, it is possible to substitute the chosen law at any time during the Trust’s existence.
+Under the law, in a Madeiran Trust, the Settlor shall expressly designate the law that will regulate the trust.
+Furthermore, and if desired, it is possible to substitute the chosen law at any time during the trust’s existence.

-The above means that any material change in the elected Law of the trust, will allow that the Trust Deed is simply amended and another Law preferred to regulate the same.
-If, on the other hand, the Trust would be actually located in said (initial) jurisdiction this would mean that the Trust would have to be re-domiciled (if permitted) or extinguished.
+The above means that any material change in the elected law of the trust will allow that the Trust Deed is amended and another Law preferred to regulate the same.
+If, on the other hand, the trust would be located in said (initial) jurisdiction, this would mean that the trust would have to be re-domiciled (if permitted) or extinguished.

 Nevertheless, trusts are not allowed to have directly, pure financial activity.

-- Creation of one to five full-time job post(s) (the job posts must be filled in by residents, for tax purposes, in Madeira, regardless of their nationality) in the first 6 months of operation and undertake a minimum investment of €75.000 in the acquisition of fixed assets, tangible or intangible, in the first two years of operation; or
+- Creation of one to five full-time job post(s) (the job posts must be filled in by residents, for tax purposes, in Madeira, regardless of their nationality) in the first six months of operation and undertake a minimum investment of €75.000 in the acquisition of fixed assets, tangible or intangible, in the first two years of operation; or

-- Creation of six or more full-time job posts (the job posts must be filled in by residents, for tax purposes, in Madeira Island, regardless of their nationality) in the first 6 months of operation.
+- Creation of six or more full-time job posts (the job posts must be filled in by residents, for tax purposes, in Madeira Island, regardless of their nationality) in the first six months of operation.

 On the other hand, the reduced corporate tax rates are applicable up to a ceiling placed upon the annual taxable income, which varies according to the number of employees, as follows: